 - Generosity is one of the ten paramis, or qualities of character, to be developed and perfected by the Dharma practitioner over a lifetime.

 - The act of giving not only benefits the receiver, but also opens the heart of the giver and acknowledges the interconnectedness of all beings.

 Even the smallest act of generosity is an expression of dana.
-All contributions are fully tax-deductible.
+All contributions made to the Center are fully tax-deductible.